-(The spirit only wanted to frighten and disconrage the medium).
+(The spirit only wanted to frighten and dis-courage the medium)

-The Medium-"Dear Eya, we truet in Christ,

-Then followed a prayer and this declaration of the "Leaders": "The L. couple alls nothing more; go there to morrow and magnetize them."
-The medium did so, and found the couple better and brighter.
+The Medium-" Dear Eva, we trust in Christ, who will help us in this case, and will now pray for all men and sick spirits."
+Then followed a prayer and this declaration of the "Leaders": "The L. couple alls nothing more; go there to-morrow and magnetize